couchbase/cbft/DESIGN.md

 ## QUERYR - Querying Replicas.

-## QUERYLB - Querying Load Balancing.
+## QUERYLB - Query Load Balancing Amongst Replicas.

-## QUERYLB-EE - Query Load Balancing To Replicas With Enterprise Edition.
+## QUERYLB-EE - Query Load Balancing Amongst Replicas, But Only With
+   Enterprise Edition.

+Perhaps EE needs to be more featureful than simple round-robin or random load-balancing, but targets the most up-to-date replica.

+Or the least-busy replica.

 ## ODS - Out of Disk Space.